-- Undergraduate students must be fully-registered student in at least 60% of a full-time course load per term (the equivalent of at least three half courses)
+- Undergraduate students must be fully-registered student in at least 60% of a full-time course load per term (the equivalent of at least three half courses per term)

-- Undergraduate students who self-identify as having permanent disability are eligible by enrolling in at least 40% of a full-time course load per term (the equivalent of at least two half courses)
+- Undergraduate students who have a permanent disability are eligible if enrolled in at least 40% of a full-time course load per term (the equivalent of at least two half courses per term)

 - Graduate students may or may not be required to take courses as part of their degree.
 Graduate students are either full-time or part-time.
 A full-time Graduate student would have a course load of 100% on the OSAP application.
 Part-time Graduate students are only eligible for full-time OSAP if they are students who self-identify as having permanent disability.
 In this case you would have a course load of 50% on the OSAP application.

-It generally takes 6-8 weeks for OSAP applications to be completed by Financial Aid Office.
+It generally takes 6-8 weeks for OSAP applications to be completed by the Financial Aid Office.

-Students who want to use OSAP to pay tuition and/or receive funding at the start of their study period should apply by June 30.
+Students using OSAP to pay tuition, and/or ensure funding is received at the start of their study period should apply by June 30.

 Apply for OSAP online as soon as the application becomes available.

 To apply online you will need an OSAP account.
-If you already have an OSAP account and have forgotten your Ontario Access Number (OAN) or password please visit the financial aid office of any Ontario college or university for assistance.
-Be sure to have your government issued photo identification and your SIN card when inquiring about your OSAP account.
+If you already have an OSAP account and have forgotten your Ontario Access Number (OAN) or password please visit the financial aid office at any Ontario college or university for assistance.
+Be sure to have your government issued photo identification and the proof of your SIN card when inquiring about your OSAP account.

-When you have completed your application mail, drop off or (upload by logging into your OSAP Account) any required supporting documents to the Financial Aid Office at Western University.
+When you have completed your application you can mail, drop off or (upload by logging into your OSAP Account) any required supporting documents to the Financial Aid Office at Western University.

-If a Master Student Financial Assistance Agreement (MSFAA) is required you must print, sign and take it to a designated Canada Post outlet.
-They will mail the document to the National Student Loan Service Centre (NSLSC) on your behalf.
+If a Master Student Financial Assistance Agreement (MSFAA) is required you must print, sign and take page 1 (keep the other pages as reference as they outline the terms and conditions) to a designated Canada Post outlet.
+They will forward the document to the National Student Loan Service Centre (NSLSC) on your behalf.
 Please do not send this form to the Financial Aid Office at Western University.
-If you cannot go to a designated Canada Post outlet because you are outside Canada, in a remote area, or do not have a designated outlet, you can mail page 1 of your MSFAA along with photocopies of two pieces of documentation to prove your identity (see list of acceptable documentation above) to: National Student Loans Service Centre, PO Box 4030, Mississauga, ON L5A 4M4.
+If you cannot go to a designated Canada Post outlet because you are outside Canada, in a remote area, or do not have a designated outlet, you can mail page 1 of your MSFAA along with photocopies of the required documentation (see list of acceptable documentation below) to: National Student Loans Service Centre, PO Box 4030, Mississauga, ON L5A 4M4.

 Complete the Summer OSAP form if you have already applied for current academic year and would like to update your existing assessment.